perforce/p4prometheus/INSTALL.md

 ## Installing Programs as Services

 To install as a service using for example [NSSM - Non Sucking Service Manager!](https://nssm.cc/) to wrap the Prometheus/WMI Exporter/P4Prometheus binaries downloaded above.

+Note that `Windows Exporter` has an MSI installer which will install it as a service automatically (if run with Windows Admin privileges).
+See the [Installation section](https://github.com/prometheus-community/windows_exporter) for more details and options.

 Note recommendation above regarding getting things working on command line first (e.g. with debug options).